philipturner/swift-xtb/README.md

 ## TODO List

 GFN2-xTB
-- Remove the external charges API, as it's unused
 - Properly document how to inject the Accelerate symbolic link
   - Validate that the acceleration works with a fresh install
   - Provide a performance test with the three diamond systems
 - Properly document how to set up the OpenMP threads and stack size for optimal performance

 GFN-FF
-- Avoid fetching `xTB_Results` properties that aren't available to GFN-FF
 - Prevent the GFN-FF parameters from spilling to the console
   - https://github.com/grimme-lab/xtb/issues/905
   - May require the full C API for xTB environment verbosity